tomjkidd/web-whiteboard/README.md

 ## Prototyping

-I had been playing around and before I wrote the actual code, I wanted to create a sandbox that would allow me to quickly create more code for purposes of illustration.
+I had been playing around and before I wrote the actual code, I wanted to create a sandbox that would allow me to quickly create a first pass at the websocket code, for purposes of illustration.

 Build the ClojureScript